IPBee/blockchain/README.md

 Let's study first event in this example.
 Most confusing part it is `topics` array.
 First element in topic array is `0x10906fae603eebfac53ddc0f103bee8a044dd7643c425c7a90f921dfa15ef62c` -- identifier of this particular event.
-It is hash computed from event signature `event Registered(bytes32)`.
+It is hash computed from event signature `event Registered(bytes32 indexed)`.
 Second topic equal to first event parameter which is `docHash`.
 So second topic equals our document has.

 So to prove document has were published we need to fetch topics with `topic0` equals `0x10906fae603eebfac53ddc0f103bee8a044dd7643c425c7a90f921dfa15ef62c`